69poorpotato/nighty-linux-headless/README.md

 - Your `.env` (credentials) and the Wine prefix (tokens) are git-ignored.
 Never commit them.

-## Troubleshooting
+## 🛠 Troubleshooting

+> [!TIP]
-- **"Nighty is already running"** - this is the single-instance guard working.
+> **"Nighty is already running"**
+> This is the single-instance guard working.
 Open the panel URL printed by the command.
 If the reported process is unhealthy, inspect `systemctl status nighty` and `journalctl -u nighty -f`; do not start a competing copy against the same ports and Wine prefix.
+> [!WARNING]
-- **`Bad EXE format` on ARM** - ARM/Box64 requires an x86-64 `PE32+` Nighty.exe.
+> **`Bad EXE format` on ARM**
+> ARM/Box64 requires an x86-64 `PE32+` Nighty.exe.
 The installer now validates the PE header before repacking and stops with a clear message when a 32-bit or damaged executable is supplied.

+> [!NOTE]
-- **Box64 reports missing `libXcomposite`, `libXi`, `libXcursor`, `libXinerama`, or `libxkbregistry`** - re-run `bash scripts/install.sh`.
+> **Box64 reports missing libraries** (`libXcomposite`, `libXi`, etc.)
+> Re-run `bash scripts/install.sh`.
 On apt-based systems it installs the missing native Wine/X11 runtime libraries.
 Other distributions receive a library list without guessed package names.

 - **Repack fails / "bad marshal data"** - the repack must run under Python 3.8.
   Let `install.sh` use the `uv`-provided 3.8 interpreter.
+> [!CAUTION]
-- **Bot is online but no commands work / "application command not found"** - this is a **missing Nighty license**.
+> **Bot is online but no commands work / "application command not found"**
+> This is a **missing Nighty license**.
 Unlicensed, Nighty's `on_ready` aborts before it registers its command tree.
 Complete step 1 (Activate) with your Nighty license key and reconnect.

+> [!NOTE]
-- **Backend never opens 8090** - it only starts after a successful login.
+> **Backend never opens 8090**
+> It only starts after a successful login.
 Open the bridge and complete the onboarding flow.
 - **Disk usage grows after repeated backend restarts** - the Windows executable is a PyInstaller one-file bundle.
 Forced watchdog exits cannot remove its `_MEI*` extraction directory, so `run.sh` now removes stale `_MEI*` directories